RohanVania/TestingInJavascript/README.md

-# JavaScript Unit Testing - The Practical Guide Code & Course Materials
+# JavaScript Unit Testing - The Practical Guide Code &  Materials

 This repository contains code snapshots and other attachments (e.g., slides) for our [JavaScript Unit Testing - The Practical Guide](https://acad.link/testing) course.